-The White Fences Community is located on nearly 300 acres around Hanover Circle in Loxahatchee.
+White Fences is located on nearly 300 acres around Hanover Circle in Loxahatchee.
 It includes several farms and the White Fences Equestrian Center.
 The White Fences Equestrian Center was founded in 1983 and is where the Palm Beach Dressage Derby started.

-White Fences prides itself on its relaxed atmosphere featuring no haul-in charge and free lunch for all in attendance.
-They feature the Welcome Back to White Fences Dressage Show and Training Level through Fourth Level USEF Tests.
+White Fences has nine competition rings located in four competition areas.
+They have a complete dressage show circuit with three rings, all levels of dressage, as well as 'western' and 'eventing' dressage, and introductory classes.
+They also feature the Welcome Back to White Fences Dressage Show and Training Level through Fourth Level USEF Tests.